kdieminger/revatureProjectOne/notes/aws/aws.md

 * Read capacity unit (RCU): Each API call to read data from your table is a read request.
 Read requests can be strongly consistent, eventually consistent, or transactional. _For items up to 4 KB in size, one RCU can perform one strongly consistent read request per second.
 Items larger than 4 KB require additional RCUs.
 For items up to 4 KB in size, one RCU can perform two eventually consistent read requests per second._ Transactional read requests require two RCUs to perform one read per second for items up to 4 KB.
 For example, a strongly consistent read of an 8 KB item would require two RCUs, an eventually consistent read of an 8 KB item would require one RCU, and a transactional read of an 8 KB item would require four RCUs.
 See Read Consistency for more details.
 * Write capacity unit (WCU): Each API call to write data to your table is a write request.
 For items up to 1 KB in size, one WCU can perform one standard write request per second.
 Items larger than 1 KB require additional WCUs.
 Transactional write requests require two WCUs to perform one write per second for items up to 1 KB.
 For example, a standard write request of a 1 KB item would require one WCU, a standard write request of a 3 KB item would require three WCUs, and a transactional write request of a 3 KB item would require six WCUs

-### Partition Key
+### Key
 A Key that identifies an item.
-* Hash Key - Partitions based on a single attribute
+* Hash Key - Partition Key.
+Partitions the table for queries, based on a single attribute
-* Range Key - Partitions based on two items.
+* Range Key - Sort Key.
 Allows us to group multiple items under a single partition key.

 Our Partition key will be our Hash Key.
 This is the primary identifier for an item in our Database.